noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/private-kernel.md

             - Else:
                 - Assert `newCallStackItem.callContext.msgSender == publicCall.functionSignature.contractAddress`
                 - Assert `newCallStackItem.callContext.storageContractAddress == newCallStackItem.functionSignature.contractAddress`
-    - Validate `partialL1CallStack` and `callbackStack` lengths:
-      - `require(partialL1CallStack.length == callbackStack.length)` - every L1 call must have a callback entry (even if the callbacks are zeroes).
     - For each `partialL1CallStackItem` in the `partialL1CallStack` (index `i`):
       - Ensure that the call is being sent to the associated portal contract address, by adding the `portalContractAddress` here:
         - Let `l1CallStackItem := keccak(portalContractAddress, partialL1CallStackItem)`
-      - Validate `publicCall.callbackStack[i]`:
-        - Let `successCallback = publicCall.callbackStack[i].successCallback`
-        - Let `failureCallback = publicCall.callbackStack[i].failureCallback`
-        - Ensure the contract address of each of the two callbacks matches that of the public call:
-          - TODO: we might actually want to _mutate_ the contractAddress from `0` to the correct address here. `0` initially, because a contract doesn't know its own address, so `0` can mean an instruction to this kernel snark to insert `address(this)`
-          - `require(successCallback.functionSignature.contractAddress == publicCall.functionSignature.contractAddress)`;
-          - `require(failureCallback.functionSignature.contractAddress == publicCall.functionSignature.contractAddress)`;
-        - Calculate the callbackHashes:
-          - Let `successCallbackHash = hash(successCallback.functionSignature, etc...)`
-          - Let `failureCallbackHash = hash(failureCallback.functionSignature, etc...)`
     - Push the contents of these call stacks onto the kernel circuit's `end.privateCallStack`, `end.publicCallStack`, `end.contractDeploymentCallStack` and `end.l1CallStack`.
-    - Also push the each `{callbackPublicKey, successCallbackHash, failureCallbackHash}` onto `end.callbackStack`.
     - As per the commitments/nullifiers bullet immediately above, it would be nice if these 'pushes' could result in tightly-packed stacks.
 - Determine whether any values need to be optionally revealed to the 'public world', by referring to the `publicCall`'s booleans:
     - Let `optionallyRevealedData = {};`